AlphaBravoCompany/ab-training-labs/container-bootcamp/section-2-labs/README.md

 *Note*: Using `-n 1` will list the last executed Docker container.
 You can also use `--last 1` to achieve the same result.

-After running the command, you will see the last created nginx container with a random name like `funky_rooter`.
+After running the command, you will see the last created nginx container with a random name like `funky_rooster`.
 This dynamically generated name was auto assigned to the container because we didn't specify a name to use.

 <br />